sapphirepp/sapphirepp/doc/examples/scattering-only.md

 Then we define the `main` function:

-@snippet{lineno} examples/scattering-only/scattering-only.cpp main func
+@snippet{lineno} examples/scattering-only/scattering-only.cpp Main function

 We will run the program inside a try-catch block to catch any exceptions and output them.

-@snippet{lineno} examples/scattering-only/scattering-only.cpp try catch block begin
+@snippet{lineno} examples/scattering-only/scattering-only.cpp Try-Catch begin

 First, we need to initialize MPI for parallel runs:

-@snippet{lineno} examples/scattering-only/scattering-only.cpp MPI init
+@snippet{lineno} examples/scattering-only/scattering-only.cpp MPI initialization

 We will use the @ref Sapphire::Utils::SapphireLogStream "SapphireLogStream" class to output information to the console.
 The